 Verve CIC does not believe in making a profit from children in care.

 ‘Verve does not believe in corporate businesses making profits from vulnerable children in care.
-She said, ‘if Council weren’t had over a barrel by extortionate rates charged in foster care; perhaps there would be a budget for vital support networks?
-Ultimately, this would prevent families from vulnerability and poverty and reduce the number of children in care?’
+She said, ‘if Councils weren’t had over a barrel by extortionate rates charged in foster care; there would be a budget for vital support networks?
+This would prevent families from vulnerability and poverty and reduce the number of children in care?’

-Val told me that she writes blogs to help promote other ‘Not for Profit’ charities, and if I wanted any help, she would write blogs for us at no cost?
-So I said yes, and she did, and they have made an enormous difference to us.
-2020 has been a fantastic year for random chats that turn the path we travel, and for both of us, it has been delightful’.
+Val said she writes blogs to help promote other ‘Not for Profit’ charities, and if I wanted any help, she would write blogs for us at no cost.
+So, I said yes, and she did, and they have made an enormous difference to us.
+2020 has been a fantastic year for random chats that turn the path we travel, and for both of us, it has been delightful.

-Val added a contact page at the bottom of the blog so people could get in touch; this went to her website ( we didn’t have one at that time), and she managed it for us.
-Our audience grew, and Val directed every enquiry to us; consequently, the campaign resulted in over 30 completed forms.
-Thankfully, it resulted in 30 vulnerable families in lockdown accessing emergency food parcels’.
+Val added a contact page at the bottom of the blog so people could get in touch.
+It went to her website (we didn’t have one at that time), and she managed it for us at no cost.
+Our audience grew, and Val directed every enquiry to us; consequently, the campaign resulted in over thirty completed forms.
+This resulted in thirty vulnerable families in lockdown accessing emergency food parcels.